yanlinw/LLM-As-Chatbot/ssw-private-llm.md

 ## 3. Create a dstack profile

-Create a `.dstack/profiles.yml` file under the root of the LLM-As-Chatbot folder, which points to the created project and describes the resources.
+Create a `.dstack/profiles.yml` file under the root of the LLM-As-Chatbot folder.
+This file should point to the created project and describe the resources.

 Example: